DrTimothyAldenDavis/SuiteSparse/CXSparse/README.txt

-CXSparse: Copyright (c) 2006-2012, Timothy A. Davis. http://www.suitesparse.com
+CXSparse: Copyright (c) 2006-2022, Timothy A. Davis. http://www.suitesparse.com

 Derived from CSparse.
 Conversion originally by David Bateman, Motorola, and then modified by Tim Davis.
-ANSI C99 is required, with support for the _Complex data type.
+ANSI C11 is required, with support for the double complex data type.
 (if you use a C++ compiler, the C++ complex type is used instead).

-CXSparse is a version of CSparse that operates on both real and complex matrices, using either int or SuiteSparse_long integers.
-A SuiteSparse_long is normally just a long on most platforms, but becomes __int64 on WIN64.
-It now includes a MATLAB interface, enabling the use of CXSparse functions on both 32-bit and 64-bit platforms.
+CXSparse is a version of CSparse that operates on both real and complex matrices, using either int32_t or int64_t integers.

 To install for use in MATLAB, simply type "cs_install" in the MATLAB Command Window, while in the CXSparse/MATLAB directory.
 (NOTE:  you may need to